newmanw/mage-server/docs/use_cases/feeds.md

 1. Participant (P1)

 #### Assumptions
-1. P1 is an end user using a MAGE client to collect observations for an active event.
 1. P1 is authenticated and has access to the active event.
+1. A feed, F1, is assigned to the participant's active event.

 #### Main Flow
 1. P1 requests to add a feed to the active event.
 1. The app presents a list of feeds available for the active event with brief summaries of their content.
 1. P1 selects the desired feed.
+1. The app begins the `Fetch content from feed` flow.

+#### Result
+P1 is able to view the feed content in the context of the active event, including observations and other participant locations.

+### Fetch content from feed

+#### Actors
+1. Participant (P1)

+#### Assumptions
+1. P1 is authenticated and has access to the active event.
+1. A feed, F1, is assigned to the participant's active event.

+#### Main Flow
+1. P1 requests to fetch content for F1.
 1. The app begins fetching the feed content and presents an indication the feed content is loading.
-1. The app indicates the fetch is complete and presents the fetched content of the feed.
+1. The app indicates the fetch is complete and presents the fetched content items.

+#### Variations
+1. The app initiates the main flow without an explicit request from P1, usually based on a regular interval trigger or some notification from another application.

 #### Result
-P1 is able to view the feed content in the context of the active event.
-The app presents content with a geospatial dimension on the map, as well as in  a list of elements with various attributes and text, depending on the nature of the feed content.
+The app presents the feed content with a geospatial dimension on the map, as well as in a list of elements with various attributes and text, depending on the nature of the feed content.

 ### Modify feed parameters